giovannipozzobon/rp2350pc_job/modules/usb/documents/usb.md

 - tracking mouse positions and button presses
 - providing a standardised game pad interface, (with a keyboard alternative)

+## Important

+If using the USB and HSTX system together, USB has to be initialised first.
+Experimentally if HSTX is started first, some event in the USB stack (which I do not actively control) causes HSTX to stop.

 ## Usage Notes

 The file usb_manager.h is the main include file, the source in the usb subdirectory and the example CMake should compile with nothing other than the standard SDK.